mattrussi/gitlab-com-runbooks/docs/teleport/Connect_to_Database_Console_via_Teleport.md

 3. Log in to the database with the appropriate database user
 4. Connect the database console

 The access will be temporary (`12h` max) and can be approved by any SRE or Reliability Manager.
-The `@sre-oncall` can help if it's urgent, but if you can wait it is considerate to spread the load out by asking the wider SRE team in `#infrastructure-lounge`.
+The `@reliability-ems` can help if it's urgent, but if you can wait it is considerate to spread the load out by asking the wider SRE team in `#infrastructure-lounge`.
 Access can be extended before or after expiration using the same process.

 There are two Teleport cluster/servers: